 Tipeshwar Safari Online Booking & charges

-Official Tipeshwar online booking can be done via Maha Eco-Tourism website.
-However, there are many other resorts offers booking for the Tiger Safari.
+Official Tipeshwar online booking can be done via the Maha Eco-Tourism website.
+However, there are many other resorts that offer to book the Tiger Safari.

 |Details of charges||Charges|